adobe-platform/Adobe-Workshop-ArgoCon2022/IDP-Capabilities.md

 ## Integrate and Deploy

-Integration and Deploy capabilities cover deployment, integration of distributed systems, configuration of resources etc.
+Integration and deploy capabilities cover deployment, integration of distributed systems, configuration of resources etc.

 ### Environment Management